Ed Asner, actor who twice had the role of a lifetime as newsman Lou Grant, dies at 91

 “I had no idea I was so cute,” Mr. Asner quipped in response to the comparison.

 Reagan, a former actor and head of SAG, said that he was “very disturbed” by Mr. Asner’s work.
-Another erstwhile SAG chief, the actor and future NRA president Charlton Heston, accused Mr. Asner of injecting politics into the union and using it “like some Mafia don.”
+Another erstwhile SAG chief, the actor and future National Rifle Association president Charlton Heston, accused Mr. Asner of injecting politics into the union and using it “like some Mafia don.”

 Mr. Asner — who had a bodyguard for a period — said that he was not acting on behalf of the union and that he was “exercising [his] right to free speech.”